Gap Minimization for Knowledge Sharing and Transfer: Algorithmic Instantiations

-In order to minimize the gap term $\nabla_j$, we note that for the task weighting approach, if we ignore the regularization term, then, by definition, $\nabla_j = 0$ when $\bar{h}_j = \bar{h}_k$ over $S_k, \forall k \neq j$.
-In other words, as we can treat $h(\Phi(x))$ as an empirical model of the conditional probability $p(y|\Phi(x))$ (e.g., using a softmax function), and $\nabla_j$ can be viewed as the overall disagreement between conditional probabilities of the $j$-th task and the other tasks.
-To this end, we adopt centroid alignment to approach gap minimization due to its simplicity and effectiveness~\citep{luo2017label,snell2017prototypical}.
+In order to minimize the gap term $\nabla_j$, we note that for the task weighting approach, if we ignore the regularization term in $\mathcal{V}_j^\Phi(h)$, performance gap minimization is equivalent to conditional distribution alignment.
+To see why, note that by definition, $\nabla_j = 0$ (regardless of the loss function) when $\bar{h}_j = \bar{h}_k$ over $S_k, \forall k \neq j$.
+On the other hand, since we can treat $\bar{h}_j(\Phi(x))$ as an empirical model of the conditional probability $\mathcal{D}_j^\Phi(y|x)$ over the representation space induced by $\Phi$ (e.g., using a softmax function), then $\nabla_j$ vanishes when $\mathcal{D}^\Phi_j(y|x) = \mathcal{D}^\Phi_k(y|x), \forall j \neq k$.
+In other words, $\nabla_j$ can be viewed as the overall disagreement between conditional probabilities of the $j$-th task and the other tasks.
+In consequence, we adopt centroid alignment to approach gap minimization due to its simplicity and effectiveness~\citep{luo2017label,snell2017prototypical}.
 Specifically, let $S_k^c$ be the set of instances of the $k$-th task labeled with class $c$.
-Its centroid in the feature space is defined as $C_k^c = \frac{1}{|S_k^c|}\sum_{(x_i^k, y_i^k)\in S_k} \Phi(x_i^k)$ Then, if all the classes are equally likely, the conditional probability can be formulated as~\citep{snell2017prototypical}:
+Its centroid in the feature space is defined as $C_k^c = \frac{1}{|S_k^c|}\sum_{(x_i^k, y_i^k)\in S_k} \Phi(x_i^k)$.
+Then, if all the classes are equally likely, the conditional probability can be formulated as~\citep{snell2017prototypical}:

 where $d(\cdot,\cdot)$ is a distance measure function (e.g., the squared Euclidean distance).
 It can be observed that the conditional probability can be aligned if $C_k^c = C_j^c, \forall j \neq k$.
 Therefore, gap minimization can be achieved by minimizing the distance of the centroids across the domains: